John Polacek

 How to Use Your README.md on Your Project’s Docs Page

 You have a project.
 You want to make a Docs Page.
-You already wrote documentation in README.md.
-Do you need to have two copies of your ReadMe?
-Heck no!
+You already wrote documentation in

-Let’s start by cloning the Next.js MDX Example.
+Let’s start by cloning the Next.js MDX example.
 Note, you could do this same thing with Gatsby, Create React App or anything that supports MDX.

 npx create-next-app --example with-mdx with-mdx-app